chbisw07/SigmaTrader/docs/backtesting_strategy_help.md

 Note: in v1 these are evaluated at **bar close** and filled at **next open** (not intrabar).

+### Max equity DD (global) / Max equity DD (per‑trade)
+Optional equity‑based risk controls (set to `0` to disable).
+These are different from price stops:
+- **Global max equity DD (%)**: monitors your **equity curve drawdown** (cash + position mark‑to‑market) from the **peak since backtest start**.
+  If breached, SigmaTrader:
+  - schedules an exit on the **next open** (if in a position), and
+  - disables further entries (a “kill switch” for the remainder of the backtest).
+- **Per‑trade max equity DD (%)**: monitors equity drawdown from the **peak since the current trade entry**.
+  If breached, it schedules an exit on the **next open**.
+This resets on every new entry.

+Why this is useful:
+- Price drawdown can be misleading when you’re not “all‑in” (Position size < 100%) or when costs are high.
+- Equity drawdown directly answers: “How much did my account fall, given my sizing and costs?”

 ### Slippage (bps)
 Execution friction added to simulated fills:
 - `10 bps` = `0.10%`